Planning

 Visa Timing

 Indonesian Visa on Arrival allows 30 days, extendable once for another 30 days.
 Programs longer than 30 days require either a visa extension (arranged in Bali, takes 1 to 2 weeks of processing) or a Social/Cultural Visa (B211) arranged before arrival.
 Factor visa processing time into your schedule, especially for 300-hour and 500-hour programs.
+See our detailed guide on visa requirements for Bali YTT.

 Ready to Compare Schools?